Associated varieties of modules over Kac-Moody algebras and $C_2$-cofiniteness of W-algebras: Associated varieties of module over affine vertex algebras and affine -algebras

 \section{Associated varieties of module over affine vertex algebras and affine $W$-algebras}

-In this section we establish the relation between the associated varieties of modules over $\affg$ and those over $\Wg{k}$ by proving Theorems \ref{Th:vanishing-new}, \ref{Th:strong-vanishing}, \ref{Th:BRST-reduction-of-varieties} and \ref{Th:C2-cofinite-if-and-only-if}.
-As an application in \S \ref{subsection:minimal-nilpotent} we give a proof of the characterization of integrable representations of $\affg$ in terms of vertex algebra theory.
-In \S \ref{subsection:critial} we comment on the critical level case, which is of another interest.
+The main purpose of this section is to establish the relation between the associated varieties of modules over $\affg$ and those over $\Wg{k}$ (Theorem \ref{Th:BRST-reduction-of-varieties}).
+Throughout this section the level $k$ is an arbitrary complex number unless otherwise stated.